 Communal Forestry is very important in Albania.
 The right to make use of forests and pastures in a sustainable way is now largely a matter for local governments in Albania.
 A project supported by Sweden has contributed to a change in the law affecting about one million people in rural Albania which are very much depended from these resources and a more decentralized and effective management of natural resources in the country.

-About 60 per cent of all forest in Albania is now communal forestry.
-The support from Sweden has during seven years contributed to making the management of communal forests and pastures more effective and decentralized, resulting in farmers and other independent landowners having received the right to utilize small, but for them valuable, forests and pastures in accordance with regulated cultivation plans.
+About 60 per cent of all forest in Albania is communal forestry.
+The support from Sweden has contributed to making the management of communal forests and pastures more effective and decentralized, resulting in farmers and other independent landowners having received the right to utilize small, but for them valuable, forests and pastures in accordance with regulated cultivation plans.
 The project is being carried out by the organization Connecting Natural Values & People (CNVP), with the aim to contribute to a more equitable and sustainable development benefitting the local communities and improve environment in general.

 The formal right to use the land not only provides security and increased income; it also contributes to a brighter future for rural Albania, where there is still widespread poverty.
 The local authorities are responsible for drawing property boundaries, issuing title deeds and establishing and examining cultivation plans together with the organized forest users.
 To do this, local government authorities need to have better knowledge, routines and information technology tools.